swdunlop/AndBug/README.rst

 License
 -------

-Copyright 2011, Scott W. Dunlop <swdunlop@gmail.com> All rights reserved.
+Copyright 2011, IOActive All rights reserved.

 AndBug is free software: you can redistribute it and/or modify it under the terms of version 3 of the GNU Lesser General Public License as